General fitness training: Diet

 Diet itself helps to increase calorie burning by boosting metabolism, a process further enhanced while gaining more lean muscle.
 An aerobic exercise program can burn fat and increase the basal metabolic rate (BMR) in obese adults, studies show that through proper diet over the span of 6 months in obese adults has shown a positive correlation in fitness and mood, as well as a weight loss average of over 27.5% Studies also show reduced level of hunger and several other symptoms, such as inability to get up in the morning and frequent anxiety.

 Fitness and Mental Stability

-Physical fitness and mental stability go hand in hand, as research suggests that although physical and aerobic activity betters ones physical capabilities, it also helps with ones positive body image and self esteem.
+Physical fitness and mental stability go hand in hand, as research suggests that although physical and aerobic activity improves one's physical capabilities, it also helps with one's positive body image and self-esteem.
 Studies show that physical fitness helps improve positive body image and self esteem, perceivable increased stress management, reduction of depression and anxiety, as well as enhance mood states and overall cognitive function.
 This all further shows the importance behind the usage of physical fitness for mental stability and why it is so important to engage in the practice of it.